Kenn04/kwk-l1-intro-software-engineering-nyc-recycles-kwk-students-l1-det-070918/README.md

 ## Getting Started

 You'll be coding your solutions in `lib/recyling.rb`.
 There is already some pre-written code in this file.
 Feel free to read the comments that explain how this code works.
-Those lines of code are retrieving the data from NYC Open Data.
+Those lines of code are retrieving the data fmmrom NYC Open Data.

 You have four hashes to work with, stored in four different variables: